 Jelle Postma - Founder and CEO

-Jelle leads the foundation with a long track record in field operations, policy development, and international diplomacy in the justice & peace domain.
+Jelle leads Justice for Prosperity with a long track record in field operations, policy development, innovation, and international diplomacy in the peace & justice domain.
 He is a former senior representative of the United Nations and as Chief responsible for the design, fundraising, and execution of several global initiatives, such as the UN Countering Terrorist Travel Programme and Aviation Security of the UN Office of Counter-Terrorism (UNOCT).
-Jelle and his team supported many countries with new legislative frameworks to enhance international cooperation and information exchange, and built innovative technologies to process large volumes of data to detect and stop terrorists and organized crime.
-To track down the offenders, and bring them to justice.
+Jelle and his team supported many countries with new tech and legislative frameworks to enhance international cooperation and information exchange.
+He built innovative technologies to process large volumes of data to detect and stop terrorists and organized crime whilst strongly protecting human rights.

-Before joining the UN, Jelle directed multiple large programs with the Dutch Ministry of Justice and Security, terrorism and organized crime at the office of the Coordinator for Security and Counter Terrorism (NCTV).
-He provided executive leadership in implementing national and international strategies, operations, and projects, advised parliament and political leadership and built innovative systems and processes against known and suspected terrorists and serious criminals.
-He created the national targeting center and constructed the central detection system, the Travel Information Portal (TRIP), a cutting-edge technology, shared with several allied countries of The Netherlands before being donated to the United Nations during the UN General Assembly in 2018.
+Before joining the UN, Jelle directed multiple large programs with the Dutch Ministry of Justice and Security at the office of the Coordinator for Security and Counter Terrorism (NCTV).
+He provided executive leadership implementing international strategies, operations, and projects.
+With great support from parliament and political leadership, he was able to bring innovation to counter terrorists and serious criminals working closely together with the Anti-ISIS coalition and the Global Counter Terrorism Forum.
+His amazing team created the national targeting center and constructed the central detection system, the Travel Information Portal.
+This cutting-edge technology was shared with several allied countries before being donated to the United Nations during the UN General Assembly in 2018.

-Before the Ministry of Justice he served at the Dutch General Intelligence and Security Service for ten years as an intelligence officer on some of the most prominent dossiers involving domestic and international threats.
-Jelle also has a private sector background as a organizational consultant at Deloitte and Touche.
-He is an architectual engineer.
+Before the Ministry of Justice, he served at the Dutch General Intelligence and Security Service for ten years as an intelligence officer on some of the most prominent dossiers involving domestic and international threats.
+Jelle also has a private sector background as organizational consultant at Deloitte and Touche.
+He is an architectural engineer.

 Florence Olara - Vice Chair